 In Detail View you can see a full-screen version of your photo.
-By default when you go to Detail View, your images will be displayed in fit mode, so you can see the entire image.
-However you can click on the image to zoom in to 100% or actual pixels.
+By default when you go to Detail View, your images will be displayed in Fit mode, showing the entire image.
+You can click on the image to zoom in to 100%.
 This is useful for judging small details and sharpness.
-Single-clicking on a image that is magnified will return back to fit mode.
+Single-clicking on a image that is magnified will return back to Fit mode.
 You can click and drag a magnified image to look around.
 Your zoom mode is maintained as you move from image to image so you can compare the same spot in several frames.